deanwampler/spark-scala-tutorial/tutorial/README.md

 We'll run our exercises "locally" on our laptops, which is very convenient for learning, development, and "unit" testing.
 However, there are several ways to run Spark clusters.
 There is even a *Spark Shell*, a customized version of the Scala REPL (read, eval, print loop shell), for interactive use.

+> New in Version 2.0, I've added new examples and exercises for [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html), which integrates structured data and embedded SQL queries with normal Spark code.
+It even has a Hive integration module so you can query existing Hive tables, even create and delete them.

 ## Why Spark?

 By 2013, it became increasingly clear that a successor was needed for the venerable [Hadoop MapReduce](http://wiki.apache.org/hadoop/MapReduce) compute engine.
 MapReduce applications are difficult to write, but more importantly, MapReduce has significant performance limitations and it can't support event-streaming ("real-time") scenarios.